collective/Products.remember/Products/remember/cmfmember/README.txt

 THAT YOU CAN SAFELY REVERT TO IF SOMETHING GOES WRONG.
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+Thanks to Ross Patterson for providing the initial CMFMember->remember migration code, which was integrated into remember (with some modifications) by Rob Miller.

 This package contains code required to do a migration from a Plone 2.1.x site running CMFMember to a Plone 2.5.x site running remember.
 The process for performing a migration is as follows: